mike99mac/minimy-mike99mac/README.md

     **``$ sudo apt-get update``**

-- Upgrade your system so you have all the latest code.
-This step could take up to 20 minutes.
+- Upgrade your system so you have all the latest code. **TAKE A BREAK?** This step could take up to 20 minutes.

     **``$ sudo apt-get upgrade -y``**